suchmememanyskill/steam-deck-addons/Duplicate-epicgames-launcher/README.md

 - You can change the location of future downloads by clicking on `Download location:`, clicking `Browse` and selecting a new folder
 - You can install a game by pressing on a `Not Installed` game and pressing `Install`
 - You can configure a game's launch options by pressing on an `Installed` game, and pressing `Info`.
 You can also configure to run with a specific version of proton.
 You can also uninstall a game via the `Info` menu
 - You can sync the current installed games by pressing `Update Steam Games`.
-You can remove all previously synced games by pressing 'Remove Steam Games'
+You can remove all previously synced games by pressing `Remove Steam Games`

 ## Uninstall
 1. Navigate to `~/.local/share/applications` and delete `Duplicate.desktop`